filodb/FiloDB/doc/query-engine.md

    The load of a FiloDB node, the health of shard replicas etc are all useful information that can be fed to the materializer to enumerate `ExecPlan`s.
 4. Apply a cost model for each `ExecPlan`, and pick the one with lowest cost.
-5. Trigger the orchestration of the `ExecPlan`
+5. Trigger the orchestration of the `ExecPlan` by dispatching the root plan to the cluster
+6. Collect from the cluster a `QueryResult` which is a bunch of `RangeVectors`, or a `QueryError` in case of a user/internal error.

 Note that in the current implementation:
 * We do not optimize the logical plan yet.